Maintain your business premises

 If your property has gas appliances, you need annual safety checks by a Gas Safe registered engineer.

 Electrical installations must be safe.
-While there's no legal requirement for regular testing in holiday lets (unlike residential lettings), regular checks protect you and your guests.
+In England and Wales there is no specific legal requirement for regular electrical testing in holiday lets (unlike residential lettings), but regular checks protect you and your guests.
+In Scotland, a valid Electrical Installation Condition Report (EICR, renewed at least every 5 years) is a mandatory condition of your short-term let licence.

 You must assess and control the risk of legionella in your water systems.
 This is particularly important for properties left unoccupied between bookings.